triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 versions of Ubuntu or Debian or even other Linux distributions, with some adaptations.

-Warning: if you are using Linux kernel 5.12+ like shipped with Ubuntu 21.10 or Debian/unstable, you will be hit by the bug https://github.com/Xilinx/XRT/issues/5943 up to its resolution.
+:warning: if you are using Linux kernel 5.12+ like shipped with Ubuntu 21.10 or Debian/unstable, you will be hit by the bug https://github.com/Xilinx/XRT/issues/5943 up to its resolution.
 In the meantime you can always help fixing the bug :-) or install/keep explicitly an older Linux kernel package and boot on it.

+:warning: for some reason Ubuntu 21.10 ships an old version of XRT which is not to be used here.
+See [section about XRT](#installing-the-xilinx-xrt-runtime).

 ## What's new?